-Assistance with Prescription Medication: In order for a student to be assisted by designated school personnel in taking prescription medication, including insulin shots, parents/guardians must provide HTH with: (1) a written and signed statement from a physician detailing the name of the medication, method, amount, and time schedule by which the medication is to be taken and (2) a written statement from the parent/guardian of the student indicating the desire that school assist the pupil with the administration of the medicine.
+Assistance with Prescription Medication: In order for a student to be assisted by designated school personnel in taking prescription medication, including insulin shots, parents/guardians must provide HTH with: (1) a written and signed statement from a physician detailing the name of the medication, method, amount, and time schedule by which the medication is to be taken and (2) a written statement from the parent/guardian of the student expressing his/her/their intent that the school assist the student with the administration of the medicine.
 These statements must be updated at least annually.
 Designated staff members will establish emergency procedures for specific medical conditions that require an immediate response (i.e. allergies, asthma, and diabetes), consistent with instructions from the parents/guardians/physicians.